bbcmicrobit/micropython/docs/pin.rst

     There are also external (10k) pull-ups fitted on pins 5 and 11, in order for buttons A and B to work.

-    GPIO pins are also used for the display.
-6 of these are routed to the edge connector at 3, 4, 6, 7, 9. and 10.
+    GPIO pins are also used for the display, as described in the table above.
     If you want to use these pins for another purpose, you may need to turn the `display off
     <https://microbit-micropython.readthedocs.io/en/latest/display.html#microbit.display.off>`_.

     See the `edge connector data sheet